-I have been a professional speaker for 12 years and have spoken to audiences that do not speak English as their first language.
+I have been a professional speaker for 12 years and have spoken to audiences in countries that do not speak English as their first language.

-After making many personal mistakes and also watching how other speakers became really good on stage, here are some tips that will help you to be really successful in delivering your speech.
+After making many personal mistakes and also watching how other speakers became really good on stage, here are some tips that will help you to be really successful in delivering your speech and working with your translator.

 1. Talk to your translator about what you are going to share